k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: giant crocodiles and their eggs
 - Goblin King feedback if the player is wielding Orcrist or Glamdring
 - Fix: memory leak in oracle-3 map
+- Fix: mon_currwep not set to NULL if the monsters wielded weapon was made of glass and it shattered